Call us 0333 370 4333

 As stated above, a nudge letter should not be ignored following receipt.

 The nudge letter will normally enclose a Certificate of Tax Position and a Notice of Intention to Disclosure for completion and return.
+It is advisable that upon receipt of a nudge letter immediate expert advice is sought.

+Where HMRC is in error, prompt engagement normally leads to a prompt resolution.
 If errors are discovered and corrective action is required, early communication with HMRC will normally avoid HMRC escalating the issue by further action such as imposing financial penalties.

-Additionally, our Team can:
+Additionally, our team can:

 • advise on all your obligations following receipt of a nudge letter,